pregan23/u3_lesson_express_sequelize/README.md

 - `sequelize db:seed:all`
 - `npm run dev`

-## Testing The Server
+## Testing the Server

-Make a `GET` request to `http:localhost:3001/` using your rest client, (Insomnia, Or Postman) and confirm that your server is working.
+Make a `GET` request to `http:localhost:3001/` using your REST client (Insomnia, Or Postman), and confirm that your server is working.
 You should see the following message:

 ```json
 {